-Fees can get pricey here, especially considering the fact that the insurance company never really gives you the total worth of the parts of the car, just the car’s general worth—and even that figure is still a bit stingy.
+Fees can get pricey, especially because the insurance company never gives you the total worth of the car’s parts, just the car’s general worth — and even that figure is still a bit stingy.

 It may better suit you to sell the car for parts rather than repair it.

 However, if you are determined to repair your car, you will be responsible for the dismantling and selling of the car, not to mention storage.